Should I Make Student Loan Payments Right Now, Even If I Don't Have To?

 Should You Pay Your Student Loans Right Now?

 You might wonder if you have to make student loan payments right now—and if it’s a good idea to pay anyway.
 Here’s what to consider before making that decision.

 Before you stop making payments, check to make sure your student loans are actually covered in this forbearance period.
 For example, these common student loan types aren’t federally owned, making them ineligible for CARES Act student loan relief and forbearance:

 - Student loans extended and owned by state or local education agencies

 - Federal Perkins loans

-Because these loans are ineligible, you’ll need to continue making your full, regular monthly payments.
+Because the other three types of loans are ineligible, you’ll need to continue making your full, regular monthly payments on those.
 Student loan interest will continue to accrue at the rate stated in your loan agreement.

 Not sure if your loans are federally-owned?
 You can log into the National Student Loan Database System (NSLDS) to view federal student loan information or check your credit reports for information on private student loans.